Sliding suffix trees revisited: Maintaining leaf pointers in worst-case time

-Our proposed method to maintain leaf pointers maintain the following properties as invariants: For each internal node $x$ with $c>0$ children, exactly one of its child node is designated as a \emph{primary} node, while each of the remaining $c-1$ children are designated as \emph{secondary} nodes.
+Our leaf pointer algorithm maintains the following invariants: For each internal node $x$ with $c>0$ children, exactly one child node is designated as a \emph{primary} node, while each of the remaining $c-1$ children are designated as \emph{secondary} nodes.
 An edge is similarly called primary or secondary depending on its destination node.
 For convenience, the root will be considered a secondary node.

 Let $S$ be the set of (arbitrarily chosen) primary nodes.
 Then, for each secondary internal node $x$, we maintain the \emph{primary leaf pointer} $\mathit{PLP}_S(x)$ that points to the leaf node reached by traversing down the primary edges from $x$.
 It is clear that the path of primary edges from a secondary node $x$ leads to a leaf (see also Figure~\ref{fig:leaf_pointer_decomposition} for illustrations).
 For each secondary leaf node $x$, we let $\mathit{PLP}_S(x) = x$.
 When the choice $S$ of primary nodes in the sliding suffix tree is clear from the context, we abbreviate $\mathit{PLP}_S(x)$ as $\plp{x}$.